Frequently Asked Questions

 Why don’t you offer a shooting bench with the seat attached?

 We believe if you want the ultimate from your gun and load, you do not want your seat attached to your bench.
 If you’ve ever experienced the phenomenon of your crosshairs jumping from one side to the other of your targdot, this is caused by stress in your body.
 It can usually be relieved by a slight shift in your body on the seat.
 If your seat is attached to the bench, you’ve just moved everything else too, and you still have the problem.
+This is also true when using a chronograph with sky screens, that every time your seat moves, your alignment with the sky screens moves also.
 We like to shoot itty-bitty groups; not fight with our equipment.

 Is there room for my chronograph on the shooting bench top?